Sport in Iceland: Multi-sport events

 The Icelandic Olympic team first sent athletes to the Summer Olympics in 1948.
 Icelandic athletes competed at the 1908 and 1912 Olympics, but these were part of Denmark's delegation (Iceland not being independent at that point).
 Iceland has been present at the Winter Olympics for all editions since the inaugural 1948 games, bar 1972 when no Iceland athletes were present.

 Iceland has won four Olympic medals in its history.
 The first was Vilhjálmur Einarsson, who won the 1956 men's triple jump silver medal.
 Bjarni Friðriksson won a bronze medal in 1984 in men's judo and Vala Flosadóttir became the first woman medalist in 2000, taking the pole vault bronze.
 Iceland's first team Olympic medal was won by the men's handball team at the 2008 Beijing Olympics.

 The Icelandic Paralympic team made its debut at the 1980 Summer Paralympics and has sent athletes to the competition for each subsequent edition.
 It has made only three appearances at the Winter Paralympics.
 As of 2012, the country has won over sixty Paralympic medals.

 Iceland is a regular participant at the Games of the Small States of Europe and it topped the table at the 1997 edition for which it was the host nation.

 Strength sports

 Icelanders are famous for their immense success in strength sports.
-Strength athletics and powerlifting have been Iceland's greatest success in sports on an international level.
-Iceland has the second most World's Strongest Man championships of any country with nine: Jón Páll Sigmarsson and Magnús Ver Magnússon with four victories each and most recently Hafþór Júlíus Björnsson in 2018.
-In powerlifting, Benedikt Magnússon placed the world record deadlift of 445 kg, at the early age of 20.
-He recently set the world record of 1100 lbs for the tire deadlift.
+Strongman and powerlifting have been Iceland's greatest success in sports on an international level.
+Iceland has the second most World's Strongest Man championships of any country with nine: Jón Páll Sigmarsson and Magnús Ver Magnússon with four victories each and most recently by Hafþór Júlíus Björnsson, who is also widely regarded as the strongest man to have ever lived.
+Benedikt Magnússon broke the powerlifting world record deadlift with 460.4 kg in 2011 and Hafþór Júlíus Björnsson broke the strongman world record deadlift with 501 kg in 2020.
+Other notable athletes include Hjalti Árnason, Andrés Guðmundsson, Torfi Ólafsson, Kristinn Óskar 'Boris' Haraldsson, Stefán Sölvi Pétursson, Ari Gunnarsson, Páll Logason and Eyþór Ingólfsson Melsteð.

 Glíma is a form of wrestling, thought to have originated with Vikings, that is still played in Iceland, and is the national sport in Iceland.